nuitrcs/intro-python-summer2019/python-script1.md

 len(string_var)
 ```

-But strings also have functions that are called on the string with dot notation.
+But strings also have functions (methods) that are called on the string with dot notation.
 If you're familiar with other languages, everything in Python is an object.

 Here, the string value itself is implicitly the first argument to the function.
 The function is a property of the string object.